 You have probably been hearing a lot more about Microsoft’s Bing Search Engine lately.
-The reason for this is that, although it is still small when compared to Google, it is a growing platform and is in many cases a must have in your digital strategy.
+The reason for this is that, although it is still small when compared to Google, it is a growing platform and is in many cases a must-have in your digital strategy.
 In fact, with 15 million searches and 1 million unique searches monthly, Bing has 8.8% of the Irish Market Share.
-With Bing having 20.5% share in the UK we expect this to be reflected in the Irish market.
+With Bing having a 20.5% share in the UK we expect this to be reflected in the Irish market.

 With 5 billion searches per month, the Bing audience has 524 million unique users including 59 million users around the world that do not use Google at all – this statistic definitely should not be ignored.
 Besides, on average, Bing searchers have 20% higher purchasing power than the average internet searcher.

 There are a lot of people out there that are not sure if they should be advertising on Bing, but what does advertising on the said platform actually mean?
 We can break it down into the following;

 Microsoft has put in a lot of effort to ensure the transition to Bing PPC is as easy as possible.
 If you are already running PPC campaigns you are most likely to be advertising on Google so Bing allows you to transfer those campaigns directly into their platform, making the setup process for the ads much quicker.